Samy Kamkar

 Samy Kamkar (born December 10, 1985) is an American privacy and security researcher, computer hacker and entrepreneur.

+Biography

 At the age of 16, he dropped out of high school.
 One year later, he co-founded Fonality, a unified communications company based on open-source software, which raised over $46 million in private funding.

 In 2005, he created and released the fastest spreading virus of all time, the MySpace worm Samy, and was subsequently raided by the United States Secret Service under the Patriot Act.
 He also created SkyJack, a custom drone which hacks into any nearby Parrot drones allowing them to be controlled by its operator and created the Evercookie, which appeared in a top-secret NSA document revealed by Edward Snowden and on the front page of The New York Times.

 He has also worked with The Wall Street Journal, and discovered the illicit mobile phone tracking where the Apple iPhone, Google Android and Microsoft Windows Phone mobile devices transmit GPS and Wi-Fi information to their parent companies.
 His mobile research led to a series of class-action lawsuits against the companies and a privacy hearing on Capitol Hill.
 Kamkar has a chapter giving advice in Tim Ferriss' book Tools of Titans.